w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Pallet-level [feature flags](https://github.com/paritytech/substrate/pull/12367) allow disabling functionalities that are not needed in the runtime.

-There are features that common to the nft world such as:
+Some features are common to the NFT world, such as:

 - Buying an item up for sale.
 - Creating (i.e. mint) and burn (i.e. destroy) a collection of items or a single item (burning must